WICG/origin-policy/README.md

   through individual web applications sharing the same origin.

 ### HTTP header redundancy
-**Problem 1:** Same HTTP headers have to be sent again and again without the values actually to change.
+**Problem 1:** Some HTTP headers have to be sent again and again without actually changing the values.
 Sometimes these headers add significant number of bytes, e.g. CSP.

 **Problem 2:** Some HTTP headers are sent with every response even though their